 The Company's marketable securities are held by the Company's captive insurance company to satisfy capital requirements of the state regulator related to captive insurance companies.
 Such securities primarily consist of tax-exempt municipal bonds, which are classified as available-for-sale and are reported at fair value.
-Unrealized gains and losses associated with these investments are included in "Unrealized loss on available-for-sale marketable securities, net of taxes" within the Consolidated Statements of Comprehensive (Loss) Income.
+Unrealized gains and losses associated with these investments are included in within "Unrealized loss (loss) gain on available-for-sale marketable securities, net of taxes" within the Consolidated Statements of Comprehensive (Loss) Income.
 The fair value of these marketable securities is classified within Level 2 of the fair value hierarchy, as these securities are measured using quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable.
 Such valuations are determined by a third-party pricing service.
-For the three and nine months ended September 30, 2023, the Company recorded unrealized losses, net of taxes of \$1.6 million and unrealized losses, net of taxes of \$1.3 million on marketable securities, respectively.
+For the three and nine months ended September 30, 2023, March 31, 2024 and 2023, the Company recorded unrealized losses, net of taxes of \$1.6 million \$0.3 million and unrealized losses, gains, net of taxes of \$1.3 million \$1.2 million on marketable securities, respectively.
 For the three and nine months ended September 30, 2022, the Company recorded unrealized losses, net of taxes of \$2.3 million and \$9.5 million, respectively.

-As part of a prior year acquisition of a prepackaged meal manufacturer, the Company agreed to pay royalties to the seller on all future product sales.
-The Company recorded a liability for the expected future payments within "Other long-term liabilities" on the Consolidated Balance Sheets and any payments within 12 months within "Other accrued expenses and current liabilities".
+As part of a prior year 2021 acquisition of a prepackaged meal manufacturer, the Company agreed to pay royalties to the seller on all future product sales.
+The Company recorded a liability for the expected future payments within "Other long-term liabilities" in the Consolidated Balance Sheets and any payments within 12 months within "Other accrued expenses and current liabilities".
 The fair value of this liability is measured using forecasted sales models (Level 3).
-For the three months ended September 30, 2023 and 2022, the Company recorded realized gains of \$0.7 million and \$0.4 million, respectively, associated with changes in fair value of the liability.
-Gains and losses are recorded within "Costs of services provided" in the Consolidated Statements of Comprehensive (Loss) Income related to the subsequent measurement of the liability.
-For the nine months ended September 30, 2023 and 2022, the Company recorded realized gains of \$1.0 million and \$2.3 million, respectively, within "Costs of services provided" in the Consolidated Statements of Comprehensive (Loss) Income related to the subsequent measurement of the liability at each period end.
+For the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company recorded realized gains of \$0.7 million and \$0.4 million, respectively, associated with changes in fair value of the liability.
+Gains \$0.7 million and losses are recorded of \$0.3 million, respectively, within "Costs of services provided" provided in the Consolidated Statements of Comprehensive (Loss) Income related to the subsequent measurement of the liability.
+For the nine months ended September 30, 2023 and 2022, the Company recorded realized gains of \$1.0 million and \$2.3 million, respectively, within "Costs of services provided" in the Consolidated Statements of Comprehensive (Loss) Income related to the subsequent measurement of the liability at each period end balance sheet date.

-For the three months ended September 30, 2023 and 2022, the Company received total proceeds, less the amount of interest received, of \$ 0.6 million and \$0.3 million, respectively, from sales of available-for-sale municipal bonds.
-For both the three months ended September 30, 2023 and 2022, these sales resulted in realized losses of less than \$0.1 million.
-For the nine months ended September 30, 2023 and 2022, the Company received total proceeds, less the amount of interest received, of \$1.9 million and \$9.8 million, respectively, from sales of available-for-sale municipal bonds.
-For both the nine months ended September 30, 2023 and 2022, these sales resulted in realized losses of less than \$0.1 million, which were recorded within "Investment and other income (loss), net" in the Consolidated Statements of Comprehensive (Loss) Income.
+For the three months ended September 30, 2023 March 31, 2024 and 2022, the Company received total proceeds, less the amount of interest received, of \$0.6 million \$16.6 million and \$0.3 million \$0.2 million, respectively, from sales of available-for-sale municipal bonds.
+For both the three months ended September 30, 2023 March 31, 2024 and 2022, these sales resulted in realized losses of less than \$0.1 million.
+For the nine months ended September 30, 2023 \$0.2 million and 2022, the Company received total proceeds, less the amount of interest received, of \$1.9 million and \$9.8 million, respectively, from sales of available-for-sale municipal bonds.
+For both the nine months ended September 30, 2023 and 2022, these sales resulted in realized losses of less than \$0.1 million, respectively, which were recorded within "Investment and other income, (loss), net" in the Consolidated Statements of Comprehensive (Loss) Income.
 The basis for the sale of these securities was the specific identification of each bond sold during the period.